Cancer. Heart disease. Stroke. Alzheimer’s disease. Diabetes. Arthritis. Irritable bowel syndrome (IBS). Allergies.

-Inflammation is nothing new, but then again, it is.
-We know that the body creates inflammation to help heal wounds, infections, and illnesses, and for years, we didn’t think much more about it.
-But over the past several decades, scientists have found that inflammation can become dangerous under certain circumstances—specifically, when it becomes chronic.
+Inflammation is nothing new but, then again, it is.
+We know that the body creates inflammation to help heal wounds, infections and illnesses and, for years, we didn’t think much more about it.
+However, during the past several decades, scientists have found that inflammation can become dangerous under certain circumstances — specifically when it becomes chronic.

-Suddenly, we found a side of inflammation we weren’t as familiar with—this potentially destructive, disease-causing side that can be very bad for our health.
-Though this is still a fairly new area of research, we do understand some things we can use in our battle to live long, healthy lives.
+Suddenly, we found a side of inflammation we weren’t as familiar with — this potentially destructive, disease-causing side that can be very bad for our health.
+Although this is still a fairly new area of research, we do understand some things we can use in our battle to live long, healthy lives.

 They found that those who had the highest scores, reflecting high levels of inflammation, were the most likely to die of any cause.
 High inflammation scores also predicted those patients who would die of cancer or cardiovascular disease.

 A more recent 2017 study found similar results.
-Researchers analyzed data from over 6,500 men and women aged 45-69.
-They collected blood samples in 1997-1999, then followed up with the participants through June 2015.
-High levels of C-reactive protein (CRP) predicted cardiovascular mortality.
+Researchers analyzed data from more than 6,500 men and women aged 45 to 69.
+They collected blood samples from 1997 to 1999, then followed up with the participants through June 2015.
+High levels of C-reactive protein predicted cardiovascular mortality.
 High levels of interleukin-6 (IL-6), a chemical active in inflammation, predicted all-cause mortality and cancer-related mortality.